 4. Mini Retirements (Sabbaticals)

 You can choose to work for a period of years then “retire” for 1-2 years before rejoining the workforce.
-The idea is to work for a period of years and saving your income (and investing to grow income) so you can take a mini-retirement or what some professions refer to as a sabbatical.
+The idea is to work for a period of years and save your income (and invest to grow income) so you can take a mini-retirement or what some professions refer to as a sabbatical.
 During this mini-retirement, you’ll have financial resources to cover your living expenses.

 How to Achieve Retirement

 To achieve retirement, you’ll need a plan.
 Whether you desire to retire early or work until full retirement age, you’ll need to manage your money in a way that sets up a comfortable retirement.

 The key to retiring well is to start saving when you start earning income.
 The sooner you start the more time you give your money to grow and take advantage of compound interest through savings and compound growth through investing.

 Additionally, what keeps many people from saving and investing for retirement is due to lifestyle creep or lifestyle inflation-as income grows so does the cost of one’s lifestyle.
 This creates a scenario where there’s never enough extra money to save or invest.